zazuko/fso-lod/doc/eCH0071/index.md

 ### gont:Municipality

 The non-versioned instance of a Swiss municipality.
 This version contains the 3-4 digit number which is often used to reference a municipality.
 Note that this number is by definition ambiguous.
-It is only unique if the dimension time is added and should thus not be used if possible.
+It is only unique if the dimension time is added and should thus not be used if possible (but yes, everyone does).

 Note that there is no name assigned with this URI for the simple reason that the name is only unique in the versioned municipality.
 If you need the name you need to follow the attribute `gont:municipalityVersion` to find the correct representation of the municipality in time.